 A survivor may request a change in academic arrangements (and housing arrangements if living in dormitories or college housing) after a sexual assault.
 The District will make every effort to accommodate such requests if the changes are reasonably available.

 Contact the Vice President of Student Services at 707-524-1647 and/or the District Compliance Office at 707-527-4303 for additional information.

 The District is committed to providing disciplinary proceedings that are supportive, sensitive, expedient, and respectful to each individual’s rights.
 Both the accuser and the accused are entitled to the same opportunities to have others present during a disciplinary proceeding, and both must be informed of the outcome of any institutional disciplinary proceeding alleging a sex offense.

 For additional information regarding disciplinary proceedings, visit the Student Conduct site.

-If you become a victim of a Sexual Assault
+If you are a victim of a sexual assault